-The Climate Active Carbon Neutral Standard for Products & Services (Product & Service Standard) is a voluntary standard to manage greenhouse gas emissions and to achieve carbon neutrality.
-It provides best-practice guidance on how to measure, reduce, offset, validate and report emissions that occur as a result of a product or service being created, used and disposed.
+The Climate Active Carbon Neutral Standard for Organisations (Organisation Standard) is a voluntary standard to manage greenhouse gas emissions and achieve carbon neutrality.
+It provides best-practice guidance on how to measure, reduce, offset, validate and report emissions that occur as a result of the operations of an organisation.

-The Product & Service Standard has been designed to accommodate a wide variety of products and services in Australia.
-From construction products, consumable items such as wine, to services such as flights and accommodation, the Product & Service Standard can be used to achieve carbon neutrality and showcase climate leadership.
+The Organisation Standard has been designed to accommodate a wide variety of organisations with operations in Australia.
+From large-scale organisations with thousands of employees to local businesses, the Organisation Standard can be used to achieve carbon neutrality and showcase climate leadership.

-The Product & Service Standard can be used in a number of ways.
+The Organisation Standard can be used in a number of ways.
 It can be used to better understand and manage carbon emissions, to credibly claim carbon neutrality and to seek carbon neutral certification.

-For products or services certified by the Australian Government (Section 3), the Climate Active Carbon Neutral Certification Trade Mark (the certification trade mark) is available for use.
-The trade mark provides at-a-glance proof to clients and stakeholders that a business is committed to credible, low emissions operations.
+For organisations certified by the Australian Government (Section 3), the Climate Active Carbon Neutral Certification Trade Mark (the certification trade mark) is available for use.
+The trade mark provides at-a-glance proof to clients and stakeholders that an organisation is committed to credible, low emissions operations.